 Waves on Top

 “An easy way to enhance your hair is using a styling cream,” says Casey.
-They are good for all hair lengths and don’t have much hold, but help provide shape.
+They are suitable for all hair lengths and don’t have much hold but help provide shape.
 Creams also help de-frizz it and keep the hair looking smooth (but natural)—especially if you have longer hair with a natural wave.

 Slicked-back hair is one of the most classic special occasion styles for men, but it’s all about what product you use.
 Don’t use a gel, which will make your hair look more wet than slick.
 Instead, use a pomade to add volume without too much shine.

 Anyone with curly hair knows that it can have a mind of its own.
 Keeping your curls short or medium length can make a big difference, but Casey recommends asking your barber to teach you how to style your cut well before your wedding day to make sure you’re prepared (that goes for all haircuts too).

 Modern flat tops look cool because they’re shorter and not as extreme as their '90’s predecessors.
 That shorter length also makes them great for a wedding since they’re cool and edgy without being over the top.
 Just remember to get it cut two weeks before the big day for optimal shape (without the excess length that three to four weeks of growth time would produce).